Malachite

 NATIONAL PARK

-is located on the island of Hawai’i, or the ‘big
+is located on the island of Hawai’i, or the ‘big island’.

-last 200 years they have erupted, on average,
+years they have erupted, on average, every 2 or 3

-every 2 or 3 years.
-Most eruptions of these
+years.
+Most eruptions of these volcanoes are non-

-are monitored by the USGS (US Geological
+USGS (US Geological Survey).

-Hawaiian lava is highly fluid and mainly
+Hawaiian lava is highly fluid and mainly composed

-composed of basalt.
-This fluidity reduces the
+of basalt.
+This fluidity reduces the likelihood of

-likelihood of explosive eruptions.
-Most eruptions
+explosive eruptions.
+Most eruptions begin with lava

-begin with lava fountains spouting from a series
+fountains spouting from a series of fissures.
+In 1959

-of fissures.
-In 1959 a lava fountain some 580 m
+a lava fountain some 580 m high was observed.

 ABOVE AND LEFT: